 4. Enlist support.
 You are the meeting leader – not its Sherpa.
 When teaching managers how to lead meetings that Don’t Waste My Time,® I introduce the PLANNER framework.
 PLANNER’s “R” represents “responsibilities.”
 While there are many responsibilities meeting leaders will assign in any meeting, remote meetings with typically non-remote workers also require a technical assistant, and an IT degree isn’t a prerequisite.
 The technical assistant will demonstrate the platform tools, chat or text directly to participants needing additional guidance, and can even use an alternate contact channel (email or second phone line) to coach a virtual meeting member through such a gaffe as placing the remote meeting on hold.

 5. Display guidelines and confirm participant readiness.
 Those unfamiliar with remote work may find it surprisingly challenging to dedicate their attention to the virtual meeting.
-Take full advantage of the visual aspects of the platform and display a list of best practices (try this infographic) in addition to stating them during the platform orientation segment of the meeting – participants getting oriented can miss a lot of what is being said as they look for pull down menus and chat fields.
+Take full advantage of the visual aspects of the platform and display a list of best practices in addition to stating them during the platform orientation segment of the meeting – participants getting oriented can miss a lot of what is being said as they look for pull down menus and chat fields.
 Lastly, before shifting into the content of the remote meeting, receive verbal confirmation of preparedness from all participants – you don’t want to begin thinking everyone is focused on the work when they may still be navigating the tool.

 From this point on, all of the guidance for running effective, participatory meetings with the right people present should be followed as they would in any meeting you lead.